 Our team could not be more serious about our opportunity to build a generational platform for science:

 The environment we have created selects for people who want to dedicate their lives to their craft and be part of a project larger than themselves.
-We have interviewed 200 people, many with immaculate technical pedigrees and work experience at "the good companies", and none have passed the bar.

-If you are truly good and want to be pushed, I invite you to come work with our team.
-Please email me at firstname.lastname@example.org if you are interested in engineering at Latch.
+Please email me at email@example.com if you are interested in engineering at Latch.